Skip to content

 Introduction to GMP Compliance for Drug Imports and Exports

 The pharmaceutical industry operates in a global marketplace where drugs are frequently imported and exported across borders.
 Ensuring compliance with Good Manufacturing Practices (GMP) is essential for maintaining product quality, safety, and efficacy.
-Regulatory agencies like the Food and Drug Administration (FDA) in the United States and Health Canada in Canada have stringent GMP requirements for drugs entering or
+Regulatory agencies like the Food and Drug Administration (FDA) in the United States and Health Canada in Canada have stringent GMP requirements for drugs entering or leaving their jurisdictions.

 This guide outlines the FDA and Health Canada’s GMP requirements for drug imports and exports, highlighting key regulations, challenges, and best practices for compliance.